harssh/spree_attach_document/README.md

-Dont use master branch use other stable branches according to usr spree version
+Dont use master branch use other stable branches according to your spree version
 ------------------------------------------------------------------------------------

 SpreeProductDocument